Yaty/vue-spotify/README.md

 And in your entry file:
 ```
 import Vue from 'vue'
-import spotify from 'spotify-web-api-node'
+import Spotify from 'spotify-web-api-node'
 import VueSpotify from 'vue-spotify'

-Vue.use(VueSpotify, spotify)
+Vue.use(VueSpotify, new Spotify())
 ```

 ### Script: